s-fifteen-instruments/tdc1_GUI/README.md

 **CONTACT**

-1. For any bug reports/suggestions, please contact the developer at info@s-fifteen.com or g3.ganjunherng@gmail.com.
+1. For any bug reports/suggestions, please contact the developer at info@s-fifteen.com.
 2. It would be helpful if you included the error messages printed out to the terminal or whatever program that is catching the errors.
 (Do not worry if you cannot find this.)

 **INSTALLATION QUICKSTART**